University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 You can see that the default rate matrix is 4 by 4 which corresponds to nucleotide.

-**What substitution models does the default number of substitution types correspond to?**
+**Q6.
+What substitution models does the default number of substitution types correspond to?**

 Set the number of substitution types to the number you have chosen (written below as `<num>`).